margaretstorey/mixed-methods/mixed-methods.md

   question/objective
 - **Cargo cult research:** Using methods where the research team lacks expertise in those methods, but hopes they work
-- **Design by committee:** Failure to agree on a crisp research question/objective that may have been induced by different epistemological perspectives or use of heterogeneous methods
+- **Design by committee:** Failure to agree on a crisp research question/objective (may be induced by different epistemological perspectives or use of heterogeneous methods)
-- **Golden hammer:** Researchers with a stronger quantitative background may be inclined to rely on counts from the qualitative study losing richness from their qualitative data
+- **Golden hammer:** relying on superficial, typically quantitative analysis of rich qualitative data
-- **Sample contamination:** reusing a participant sample from one method in another method in a mixed method sequential design without accounting for potential contamination from an earlier method
+- **Sample contamination:** a mixed method sequential design where the same participants are used in multiple, sequential methods without accounting for potential contamination from earlier method(s) to later ones.
-- **Ignoring the writing on the wall:** In a mixed method sequential design, failure to use findings from an earlier study when forming an instrument for a study in a later phase of the research
+- **Ignoring the writing on the wall:** In a mixed method sequential design, failing to use findings from an earlier study when forming an instrument for a study in a later phase of the research